Be Safe. Be Legal. Use a Leash.

 - The animal is in an area normally associated with that activity, AND

 - The activity is conducted in a manner that minimizes impact with the general public.

 All three of the above criteria must be met in order for a pet to legitimately be off-leash in public.
 Examples of allowed activities may include dog agility trials, retriever training, and throwing/catching a Frisbee.
-The code doesn't allow for off-leash dog walking unless the pet is in a designated off-leash dog park space.
+The code doesn't allow for off-leash dog walking, skiing, or biking unless the pet is in a designated off-leash dog park space.